SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-WebParts.md

 ---
-title: Sandbox solution transformation guidance - web parts
+title: Replace web parts in sandbox solutions
 description: Learn about the options and strategies of converting existing functionality to the SharePoint Add-in model or alternative solutions. ms.date: 5/7/2018
 ---

-# Sandbox solution transformation guidance - web parts
+# Replace web parts in sandbox solutions

 One of the reasons many developers have leveraged code-based sandbox solutions is a desire to utilize visual web parts.
 This provides a great way to separate code from layout as well as utilize the ASP.NET controls.
 You can continue to use visual web parts in a provider-hosted add-in via client web parts.
 This is a great approach and provides a direct migration path for many applications.